SheathedBlade/quartz/content/Characters/Rietta Wrynia.md

 >*// K.M. edit //*
 >Since the fall of Stalwryn to the Cicatri Emigration, Rietta still appeared as a friendly, naïve person that everyone recognized.
 But it's clear to anyone looking hard enough that she's using this as a front to hide her loneliness and depression of having lost those close to her in war.
 She rarely confided with anyone, not even those of whom she knew from centuries ago.
 >
->Since [[Arzen Lynos|Ren's]] arrival to Terystal, and the subsequent [[Overgrowth Incident]], Rietta no longer hides her sadness with a mask of happiness, and lets her feelings come through to the forefront.
+>Since [[Arzen Lynos|Arzen's]] arrival to Terystal, and the subsequent [[Overgrowth Incident]], Rietta no longer hides her sadness with a mask of happiness, and lets her feelings come through to the forefront.
 It's almost as if life had refilled her body with renewed vigor.
 Rietta became more relaxed, opting to hang out with [[Iris Riedel]] and enjoying her life to the fullest.

 ### Likes